 M E T H O D

 1. Place the aubergine and red pepper on a baking tray and roast in the oven until crispy.
-Around 180C fan, for about 20 minutes should do it.
+Around 180°C fan, for about 20 minutes should do the trick.

 2. Using a heavy bottom pan (we use the Staub cast iron cookware), heat a little olive oil over a medium heat.
 Add the sausage meat and fry off until lightly browned.
 To start with it all sticks together and is quite difficult to separate, but once it starts to catch, it will separate into bits.
 It’s good to let it catch to get a bit of colour – the crispy bits are always the best bits!
 Add the crushed fennel seeds and garlic and stir for 1 – 2 minutes to combine.
-At this stage the sausage meat will be continuing to brown so add a good glug of white wine and stir in – you may want to increase the heat to reduce the added liquid.
+At this stage, the sausage meat will be continuing to brown so add a good glug of white wine and stir in – you may need to increase the heat to reduce the added liquid.
 Once the wine has reduced, add the tomato purée and stir in.
-Turn the heat down to a low heat and pop the lid on.
+Turn the heat down to a low heat and pop the lid on to let it simmer.